 As he recalled she'd disappeared pretty quickly after they dispersed from the elevator.

-JJ's nose wrinkled slightly, "uh actually I did just go right to bed," as Dave rolled his eyes at her she quickly defended herself, "I was tired!
+"Uh actually I did just go right to bed."
+And seeing Dave roll his eyes at her, she quickly defended herself, "I was tired!
 I didn't even think about food."

 Hotch had slipped her an apple around three o'clock and that was the last thing that she had eaten.